 The size of each container should not be more than 3.4 fluid ounces (100ml) and must be placed in a transparent, resealable quart-sized plastic bag along with any other liquids, gels, creams or aerosols you have.
 Only one liquids bag is permitted for each passenger.

-The liquids bag must be removed from your carry-on bags and be placed separately in a bin at the security checkpoint for inspection.
+The liquids bag must be removed from your carry-on bags and placed separately in a bin at the security checkpoint for inspection.
 Security officers at the checkpoint may want to screen some of the liquids in the bag separately.

-AskTSA advice on taking sunscreen though security
+AskTSA advice on taking sunscreen through security

-Can you take sunscreen in carry on bags?
+Can you take sunscreen in hand luggage?

 As stated above, you can take sunscreen in carry-on luggage, but you can only take it through airport security in containers that are no bigger than 3.4 ounces.
 But this is really not very large and certainly won’t be enough for more than an afternoon on the beach.